medusajs/medusa/docs/content/add-plugins/slack.md

 ## Create Slack App

 The first step is to create a Slack app.
-This app will be connected to your workspace and will have Incoming Webhooks activated to receive notifications from the Medusa server using a Webhook URL.
+This app will be connected to your workspace and will have Incoming Webhooks activated to receive notifications from the Medusa backend using a Webhook URL.

 Go to [Slack API](https://api.slack.com/) and click Create app.
 This will take you to a new page with a pop-up.
 In the pop-up, choose From scratch.